CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 =============================

 We already have :ref:`a Git repository <tutorial-repo>` and :ref:`a virtual environment <tutorial-environment>` where Spyder 5 is installed.
-Let's activate our environment and go into the local folder of our repository:
+Let's activate our environment in the system terminal (Anaconda Prompt for Windows) and navigate into the root folder of our repository:

 .. code-block:: shell

-   mamba activate spyder-dev
+   conda activate spyder-dev
-   cd /path/to/your/repository
+   cd path/to/your/repository

 .. _tutorial-cookiecutter:

 Then we need to use `Cookiecutter`_ to create the :ref:`initial structure <tutorial-structure-details>` of our plugin.
-Cookiecutter is a tool made in Python specifically designed to create project templates.
+Cookiecutter is a tool implemented in Python specifically designed to create project skeletons.
 We have developed a `Spyder Cookiecutter template`_ to generate the basic structure of a plugin.

 .. _Cookiecutter: https://cookiecutter.readthedocs.io